Rent v Buy – Preparing for Homeownership

 3. Review your financial position.

 (a) Do you have a down payment?
-This can be between 3% and 20% of the anticipated loan amount.
+This should be 20% of the

 (b) Do you have enough available cash to pay the closing costs?
 This is typically $3000-$5000 for a new loan.